neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/challenges-css-basics.md

 (difficulty: 🔥🔥)

-Solve this challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-basics/combined-users
 ```

-## Playground: Button styles
+## Playground: Button Styles

 (difficulty: 🔥)

-Solve the _Button styles_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-basics/button-styles
 ```

-## Pokemon page
+## Pokemon Page

 (difficulty: 🔥)

-Solve the _Pokemon page_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-basics/pokemon-page